MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 >
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 105.0.1343.X: September 2, 2022

+> [!IMPORTANT]
+> This update contains a fix for [CVE-2022-XXXX](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2022-XXXX), which has been reported by the Chromium team as having an exploit in the wild.
+For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

+Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#september-2-2022).

 ## Version 105.0.1343.25: September 1, 2022

 Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#september-1-2022).